 Do you have those days where you don’t mind cooking but more than anything you just don’t want to clean up the mess?
 I have them all the time, dishes are never ending around here.
 So, when there’s an easy recipe out there that requires minimal prep and clean up I’m all over it!

 This salmon really couldn’t get any easier and the method of cooking it all together in a foil pouch seals in moisture and keeps the flavors intact.
-It’s also a very versatile recipe, you can use other types of veggies (like zucchini, spinach, tomatoes, bell pepper) and herbs or you could even add in some honey or parmesan.
+It’s also a very versatile recipe, you can use other veggies that need using up.
 I love how fool proof this recipe is, even if you have minimal experience in the kitchen you can easily make this salmon!

 Once you try this you’ll likely turn to this method time and time…and time again.
 I know I will.
 Salmon is one of my favorite dinners and this is one of my favorite ways to prepare it.